sandpit/sandpit/src/documentation/01-documentation.md

 ### Color
 A hook for the [Color](https://github.com/Qix-/color) library, which gives a ton of helpers for manipulating color.
 [You can read the full API here](https://github.com/Qix-/color)
 > Credit to [Qix-](https://github.com/Qix-) for Color. ❤️

----

-## Annotated source
-If you're looking for the annotated source, you can find it at <https://sandpitjs.com/docs/>